LiangliangNan/Easy3D/ReadMe.md

 - Option 3: Use CMake-Gui to generate project files for your IDE.
 Then load the project to your IDE and build it.
 For Windows users: your IDE must be set for `x64`.

+#### Build and install Python bindings
+- Make sure you have Python and [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) installed.
+Then switch on the CMake option `Easy3D_ENABLE_PYTHON` and run CMake.
+After building Easy3D, you can find the Python bindings in `YOUR_BUILD_DIRECTORY/lib/python`.
+- To install the Python bindings, you can use the following command:
+    ```
+      pip install YOUR_BUILD_DIRECTORY/lib/python/setup.py
+    ```

-Don't have any experience with C/C++ programming?
+Do not have any experience with C/C++ programming?
 Have a look at <a href="https://github.com/LiangliangNan/Easy3D/blob/main/HowToBuild.md">How to build Easy3D step by step</a>.